SoftUni-Internal/interactive-content/EN/06-Forms/02-Handling-Forms.md

     ngModel />
 ```

+The **ngModel** directive binds the controls of a template-driven form to the properties of a data model.

 Note that this directive will not work without a **name attribute**!

-So, we need to include this in our HTML template.
+So, we need to include this in our HTML template:

 ```html
 <input name="processor"/>
 ```

+If we want for Angular to track the user interaction and value of a given form's control, keeping the view up-to-date, we must include the directive as follows:

+- `[(ngmodel)]` - this is the syntax for two-way data binding

 [/slide]